 In his March 2 statement, Cardinal DiNardo discussed the newer Johnson & Johnson vaccine and said: "The Moderna and Pfizer vaccines for COVID-19 do not involve abortion-derived cell lines in the manufacturing process, and are morally permissible since the connection to abortion is remote.
 The Johnson & Johnson vaccine is morally compromised because an abortion-derived cell line was used in its development, testing, and production.
 However, according to Catholic moral teaching, it is permissible to receive the Johnson & Johnson vaccine when it is the only vaccine available in a given place.
 Where there is an option, Catholics should choose the Moderna or Pfizer vaccines over the Johnson & Johnson vaccine.
 The decision to receive a vaccination for COVID-19 is one of personal conscience."

 To read his statement about Pfizer, Moderna and other vaccines, click here.

 Since May 2020, the Archdiocese permitted the parishes to begin a "Phased Reopening," with an emphasis on social distancing, masks, and sanitation.
 Each parish is empowered to choose if they wish to celebrate Mass, and how to comply with state guidelines.
 Elderly and vulnerable parishioners are encouraged to continue to livestream Mass for now. - Read the full announcement here.

 In an April 2020 letter to the faithful of the Archdiocese, Cardinal DiNardo addressed the re-opening plan.

 The Archdiocese shares the following Harris County Publish Health information links.

 Online Masses and Liturgies

-Though parishes in the Archdiocese are continuing regular Mass schedules, a number of Catholic churches will be streaming weekend Masses.
-To view Mass times and streaming websites, visit this dedicated webpage.
+Though parishes in the Archdiocese are continuing regular Mass schedules, a Catholic parishes continue streaming weekend Masses.
+For more information, visit this dedicated webpage.